 I work part time as a book keeper.

-In late 2012, Michelle joined the Fandom in Stitches' staff as our Monday author.
+In late 2012, Michelle joined the Fandom in Stitches' staff as one of our bloggers.

 Catherine Magraith (hardhatcat)